Estimated reading time: 5 minutes

 If there are clear signs that this addiction has affected their work, they need to be helped before they destroy their career.

 Many people with alcoholism have had run-ins with the law.
 These incidents can vary from domestic disturbances to drunk driving.
 While some people get a DUI in their youth and learn a very dark lesson quickly, others will try to get away with it for years.

 Alcohol affects everyone differently and while some people become more sentimental, others become withdrawn.
-Some people will allow their addiction to take control of their body and their mind and could fly into a fit of unpredictable behavior.
+Some people will allow their addiction to control their body and mind and could fly into a fit of unpredictable behavior.

 Symptoms of Alcoholism Can Appear Differently

-Depending on the person who is suffering the issue, symptoms of alcoholism will look different on a case-by-case basis.
-Some people will fall into a deep depression as a result of decisions made while they were drinking while others will avoid serious conversation.
-Many people will avoid having difficult conversations altogether and opt instead to find ways to get away, to get drunk, and escape.
+Depending on the person suffering the issue, symptoms of alcoholism will look different on a case-by-case basis.
+Some people will fall into a deep depression due to decisions made while drinking, while others will avoid serious conversation.
+Many people will avoid having difficult conversations altogether and opt instead to find ways to get away, get drunk, and escape.

 Here are some opportunities and tips for those in recovery, from our latest no-cost video guide to finding a career path that gives back.